topjohnwu/Magisk/docs/guides.md

 In Magisk, you can run boot scripts in 2 different modes: **post-fs-data** and **late_start service** mode.

 - post-fs-data mode
     - This stage is BLOCKING.
-Boot process is paused before execution is done, or 10 seconds has passed.
+The boot process is paused before execution is done, or 10 seconds have passed.
     - Scripts run before any modules are mounted.
 This allows a module developer to dynamically adjust their modules before it gets mounted.
     - This stage happens before Zygote is started, which pretty much means everything in Android
     - **Run scripts in this mode only if necessary!**